Accenture/ALM-SF-DX-Pipelines/README.md

 ## Deployer

-Handles the manualy executed jobs to validate/deploy metadata into Salesforce using as input parameters the source and target commits hash / tags names and the target org/sandbox.
+Handles the manualy executed jobs to validate/deploy metadata into Salesforce using as input parameters the source and target commit hashes / tags names and the target org/sandbox.

 Detailed explanation and job configuration can be found at [Deployer README](Deployer_README.md)